Cooba Solar Project

 Venn Energy is developing the Cooba Solar Project in Colbinabbin, Central Victoria.
 The proposed development will include a solar farm plus Battery Energy Storage System (BESS), which will occupy 665 hectares of a 1,147 hectare site.
 This project will have a capacity of up to 500MW and BESS capacity up to 300MW, with the potential to generate enough clean renewable energy to power 180,000 Victorian homes.

-The Cooba Solar Project is expected to be operational from mid-2026 with a 30-year project life.
+The Cooba Solar Project is expected to be operational from 2027 with a 30-year project life.
 The project is set to generate many environmental advantages and build a more sustainable future for the area.
 It will also create many social and economic benefits to the local community and surrounding areas.

 The project is currently in the planning stage, with the planning permit application lodged with the Victorian Department of Transport and Planning (DTP), on behalf of the Minister for Planning, in August 2023.
 Construction is expected to take approximately 12-18 months, once planning and grid connection approvals are received.